 MP for North West Leicestershire

-Amanda Hack is the Labour Co-op MP for North West Leicestershire, elected in July 2024.
-She serves on the Work and Pensions Committee and on the Bus Services (No. 2) Bill committee, and has previously sat on the Sustainable Aviation Fuel Bill and Water (Special Measures) Bill committees.
+Amanda Hack is the Labour and Co-operative MP for North West Leicestershire, elected in 2024.
+She sits on the Work and Pensions Committee and on the Bus Services (No. 2) Bill [HL] committee, and most recently on the Courts and Tribunals Bill committee; she has previously served on committees for the Sustainable Aviation Fuel Bill and the Water (Special Measures) Bill.

-Her declared financial interests include seven items: four entries relating to gifts, benefits and hospitality from UK sources; one entry for employment and earnings; one miscellaneous entry; and one entry for visits outside the UK.
+She has seven declared interests, including four entries for gifts, benefits and hospitality from UK sources; one entry for employment and earnings; one miscellaneous interest; and one entry for visits outside the UK.

 Generated 21 February 2026